anonymousminati/training-image-recognition-model-generator/README.md

 1. Navigate to the "Add Classes & Upload Images" section to upload images.
 2. Go to the "Train Model" section to train the model.
 Specify the number of epochs and view progress bars for each epoch.
 3. Use the "Test Model" section to test the model with new images.
 The model will classify the image and display the confidence level.
+4. Use the "Batch Test Model" section to test the model with multiple images and view overall accuracy.

 ## Detailed Steps for Using the Application